Active packaging: Dispensing

-RFID
+Radio-frequency identification

-Radio-frequency identification chips are becoming more common with the introduction of smart labels that are used to track and trace packages and unit loads throughout distribution.
+Radio-frequency identification (RFID) chips are becoming more common with the introduction of smart labels that are used to track and trace packages and unit loads throughout distribution.
 Newer developments include recording the temperature history of shipments and other intelligent packaging functions.

-RFID can be integrated into labels: Smart labels.
+RFID can be integrated into labels: smart labels.

 Security

 A variety of security printing methods, security holograms, and specialized labels are available to help confirm that the product in the package is not counterfeit.
 RFID chips are being used in this application also.

 Electronic article surveillance (on the product or on the package) is used to help counter shoplifting.

 Microwave packaging

 Metallised films are used as a susceptor for cooking in microwave ovens.
 These increase the heating capacity and help make foods crisp and brown.
 Plastic microwavable containers are also used for microwave cooking.

 Shock and vibration

 Shock detectors have been available for many years.
 These are attached to the package or to the product in the package to determine if an excessive shock has been encountered.
-The mechanisms of these shock overload devices have been spring-mass systems, magnets, drops of red dDye, and several others.
+The mechanisms of these shock overload devices have been spring-mass systems, magnets, drops of red dye, and several others.

 Recently, digital shock and vibration data loggers have been available to more accurately record the shocks and vibrations of shipment.
 These are used to monitor critical shipments to determine if extra inspection and calibration is required.
 They are also used to monitor the types of shocks and vibrations encountered in transit for use in package testing in a laboratory.